vertexgraphinc/aiskills/DotNet/GMail/README.md

 ## Test Prompts

-Now that the Gmail Skill is properly installed, you can try the following example prompts:
+Please refer to the root README (https://github.com/vertexgraphinc/aiskills/blob/main/DotNet/README.md) for instructions on how to host the custom skill and install it on the VertexGraph.ai website.
+Once the Google Gmail Skill is properly installed, you can try the following example prompts on the AI Assistant:

  - "How many emails have I received from support in the last 2 days?"
  - "Show me the full body of the last email from myfriend@example.com"